Holomorphic 1-forms on the moduli space of curves: Holomorphic one forms on

 \section{Holomorphic one forms on $\Mgo$}

 Let $\cM_{g}$ be the coarse moduli space of smooth complex projective curves of genus $g\geq 2$.
 We will use some classical results about $\cM_g$ and its compactifications.
 The reader can refer to \cite{ACG2} and \cite{HM}.
-The variety $\cM_{g}$ is a quasi-projective and for, $g\geq 4,$ the locus $\Mgo\subset \cM_g$ of smooth points consists exactly of those points parametrizing curves with trivial automorphism group.
-Furthermore, the singular locus $\cM_g^{sing}= \cM_g\setminus \Mgo$ has codimension $g-2,$ since its largest subvariety is the hyperelliptic locus. \\
+The variety $\cM_{g}$ is quasi-projective and it is singular on points parametrizing curves with non-trivial automorphism group for $g\geq4$.
+We denote $\Mgo\subset \cM_g$ the locus of points parametrizing curves with trivial automorphism group, which coincides with the smooth locus for $g\geq 4$.
+Furthermore, the singular locus $\cM_g^{sing}=\cM_g\setminus \Mgo$ has codimension $g-2,$ since its largest subvariety is the hyperelliptic locus. \\

 We are interested in studying the cotangent bundle $\Omega^1_{\Mgo}$.
 Our result is the following: \begin{theorem} For $g\geq 5$, $\Mgo$ has no holomorphic forms, that is $H^0(\Omega^1_{\Mgo})=0$. \end{theorem}